techquest/api-jam/README.md

 * QuickTeller

 ##How do I access these APIs?
 Each API call requires authentication.
-Interswitch uses **_OAuth 2.0_** for APIs.
+Interswitch uses **_OAuth 2.0_** standards for access to the APIs, therefore each call requires an Access Token.

 ##How do I get Access Token?
 Interswitch has provided libraries (SDK) that helps generate Client Access Token.
-The SDKs generates the Access Token and use it to call the APIs.
+There is also a Javascript library to generate a User Access Token.
+The SDKs generate the Access Token and use it to call the APIs.
 However, if the API requires a User Access Token, developer are advised to use any OAuth2 library they are familiar with.
-Access Token are requested from Interswitch Authorization Server (IAS) called Interswitch Passport
+Access Tokens are requested from an Interswitch Authorization Server (IAS) called Interswitch Passport.
+See the URL to call when developer wants a redirect to get a User Access Token:

-**Sandbox IAS**
+**Sandbox Authorization Server**
 ```
 https://sandbox.interswitchng.com/passport/oauth/authorize?response_type=token&client_id={clientId}&redirect_uri={redirectUri}
 ```
-**Production IAS**
+**Production Authorization Server**
 ```
 https://saturn.interswitchng.com/passport/oauth/authorize?response_type=token&client_id={clientId}&redirect_uri={redirectUri}
 ```